Battle of Apros: Prelude

 Michael IX Palaiologos, son and co-emperor of Andronikos II, decided to strike the Company before it could consolidate its position.
 A first expedition was repulsed and the Catalans continued to hold Gallipoli while raiding surrounding regions.
-Michael IX then gathered the main Byzantine field army, supported by Alan mercenaries contingents with the goal of forcing a decisive confrontation.
-The Catalans, determined to avenge Roger's killing and assert their independence, prepared to meet the imperial force, electing Berenguar de Rocafort as their new commander.
+Michael IX then gathered the main Byzantine field army, supported by Alan mercenary contingents with the goal of forcing a decisive confrontation.
+The Catalans, determined to avenge Roger's killing and assert their independence, prepared to meet the imperial force, electing in Gallipoli Berenguer de Rocafort as their new commander.
+Rocafort strengthened their force by bringing in Turkish mercenaries from across the Hellespont (Dardanelles).
 The two sides moved toward Thrace.

 Battle

 In July 1305 the Catalan Company and the Byzantine army met near Apros in Thrace.
-The imperial forces, commanded by Michael IX, were considerably larger and included Alan and Tourkopoulos contingents on the flanks under Bulgarian commander Vojisil.
+The imperial forces, commanded by Michael IX, were considerably larger and included Alan and Tourkopouloi contingents on the flanks under Bulgarian commander Vojisil.
+The Catalan army flew the banners of the kingdoms of Sicily and Crown of Aragon.

 When the fighting began, the Alan cavalry on the Byzantine left withdrew almost immediately, disrupting the cohesion of the imperial line.
 Their departure was followed by the desertion of the Tourkopouloi, who passed over to the Catalans together with the Turks already serving alongside them.

-The collapse of the Byzantine flanks allowed the Catalans to press their attack and rout the remaining imperial troops.
+The Catalan charge broke the Byzantine line, and the rout became complete despite Emperor Michael’s attempt to rally the reserve, during which he was unhorsed and carried from the field by his guards.
 Contemporary figures cited by medieval historian Mark C. Bartusis describe the Catalan force as much smaller than Michael IX's army, yet the numerical advantage of the Byzantines did not prevent a decisive defeat.

 According to military scholars Nikolaos Kanellopoulos and Ioanna Lekea, it is very likely that the Byzantine cavalry was defeated by the Catalan infantry.
 Byzantinist Donald Nicol notes that Michael IX nearly lost all his army and barely escaped with his own life.
 The engagement ended in a clear Catalan victory.
+After looting the imperial camp, the Catalans withdrew to Gallipoli to secure their plunder.

 Aftermath

+The victory at Apros gave the Catalans control of the open country along the Thracian shore of the Propontis.
+After the battle, the Catalans, together with their Turkish allies and the defected Tourkopouloi, advanced across Thrace.
 In the months that followed, the Company moved aggressively against imperial auxiliaries.
 At the foot of the Balkan Mountains, the Alan contingents that had entered Byzantium in 1301 were overtaken and annihilated by a pursuing Catalan force.
-After the battle the Catalans, together with their Turkish allies and the defected Tourkopouloi, advanced across Thrace.

-Establishing their base at Rhaidestos, which was closer to Constantinople, they spent more than two years raiding the surrounding region.
-As a last resort the Emperor ordered that all the country between Selymbria and Constantinople should be evacuated and the crops destroyed.
-The Catalans began a westward movement into Macedonia and Thessaly ultimately conquering the Latin Duchy of Athens in 1311.
+They exacted harsh revenge on Rhaidestos, massacring the population in retaliation for the killing of their envoys, and subsequently made the town, a site closer to Constantinople, their new base instead of Gallipoli.
+From there they spent more than two years raiding the surrounding region.
+As a last resort, the Emperor ordered that all the country between Selymbria and Constantinople should be evacuated and the crops destroyed.
+The Catalans began a westward movement into Macedonia and Thessaly, ultimately conquering the Latin Duchy of Athens in 1311.